pycom/pycom-libraries/lib/sqnsupgrade/README.md

 import sqnsupgrade
 sqnsupgrade.run('upgdiff_38638-to-39529.dup')
 ```
-If you are updating the Sequans firmware on your module for the first time, please use instead the file upgdiff_33080-to-39529.dup (1.2M) from the same archive.
+If you are updating the Sequans firmware on your module for the first time, please use the file CATM1-39529.dup along with the 'updater.elf' from the same archive.
 Similar upgrade packages are available for the NB-IoT firmwares.

 >When using differential upgrade packages (ex: upgdiff_XXXX-to-XXXX.dup) you **CANNOT** use updater.elf file.